-c) The Principal Contractor has to take full responsibility for the health and safety on the site of the relevant project / contract.
-This includes monitoring health and safety conditions and overseeing administrative measures required by the Construction Regulations from all contractors on the project site.
+c) The Principal Contractor has to take full responsibility for the health and safe, the site of the relevant project / contract.
+This includes monitoring health and sa conditions and overseeing administrative measures required by the Construc Regulations from all contractors on the project site.